awsdocs/amazon-gamelift-developer-guide/doc_source/game-sessions-intro.md

 Have Amazon GameLift automatically store logs for completed game sessions\.
 Set up log storage when integrating Amazon GameLift into your game servers\.
 You can access stored logs by downloading them through the Amazon GameLift console or programmatically with the AWS SDK for Amazon GameLift\.

 Use the Amazon GameLift console to view detailed information on game sessions, including session metadata and settings as well as player session data\.
 For each game session, you can view a list of player sessions along with total times played\.
 You can also view metrics data and graphs that track the number of active game sessions and player sessions over time\.
-See more information at [View Data on Game and Player Sessions](gamelift-console-game-player-sessions-metrics.md) and [Metrics](gamelift-console-fleets-metrics.md#fleets-metrics-tab)\.
+See more information at [View data on game and player sessions](gamelift-console-game-player-sessions-metrics.md) and [Metrics](gamelift-console-fleets-metrics.md#fleets-metrics-tab)\.